-In the rather sweepingly written history of Swedish contemporary classical music that came to be established after the Second World War, composers were sorted according to the decade in which they made their debut.
-An even number before the zero meant radical, an odd number traditionalist.
-Thus came Dag Wirén to be reckoned amongst the more traditionally minded pre-war composers, such as Lars-Erik Larsson, Erland von Koch and Gunnar de Frumerie.
+In the rather crudely written history of Swedish contemporary classical music that was established after the Second World War, composers were sorted according to the decade in which they made their debut.
+A decade beginning with an even number meant that the composer was a radical one, an odd number more traditionalist.
+In this way, Dag Wirén fell into the category of the more traditionally minded pre-war composers, such as Lars-Erik Larsson, Erland von Koch and Gunnar de Frumerie.

-As Per Olov Broman has shown in his excellent article “History-making, modernism and Dag Wirén” in the book Dag Wirén – a guidesuch a categorisation is not without its problems.
-And one of those who appears least well served by such a crude labelling process is none other than Wirén.
+As Per Olov Broman has shown in his excellent article “History-making, modernism and Dag Wirén” in the book Dag Wirén – a guide, such a categorisation is not without its problems.
+And Dag Wirén is one of those who least deserve to be labelled in such a crude way.

 What, after all, is a traditional composer?
-Two of the greatest subversives of the early 20th century, Arnold Schönberg and his pupil Anton Webern, were, at the same time, two of the most explicitly tradition-conscious musicians of their age.
-And yet we can see how such a devoted spokesman of the traditional camp in Swedish art music as Jan Carlstedt never passed up an opportunity to point out that traditionalist music could and should also be experimental and seek its own constant renewal.
+Two of the greatest revolutionaries in the music world of the early 20th century, Arnold Schönberg and his pupil Anton Webern, were, at the same time, two of the most explicitly tradition-conscious musicians of their age.
+And yet, we can see how a devoted spokesman for the traditional side of Swedish art music, Jan Carlstedt never missed an opportunity to point out that traditionalist music could and should also be experimental and seek its own constant renewal.
 Perhaps all that we can say for certain is that only rarely are the composers themselves happy about having such labels stuck to them.
-Some even see it as a fatuous or at least grossly simplifying insult to the seriously purposed and complex work that they do.
+Some even see them as a fatuous insult or at least a gross simplification of the seriously purposed and complex work to which they devote themselves.

-It is probably time for us to consign the traditionalist/radical dichotomy to history, when, that is, it is used at all.
-In Sweden in the 1950s, when much of the ideas behind the latter-period history-making were established, they were, however, very much common currency.
-Radical music was defined by certain specific, apparently rather conventional stylistic criteria: atonality and triad proscription, dodecaphonics and serialism, pointillism, the use of tape or electronically produced sound – and the avoidance of conventional work designations and genres: “Complex IV” was a radical title, “Violin concert no. 1” was not.
+It is probably time for us to consign this traditionalist/radical distinction to history, when, that is, it is used at all.
+In Sweden in the 1950s, when many of the ideas behind the latter stages of history-making were established, they were, however, very much common currency.
+Radical music was defined by certain specific, apparently rather conventional stylistic criteria: atonality and triad proscription, dodecaphonics and serialism, pointillism, the use of recording tape or electronically produced sound – and the avoidance of conventional work designations and genres: “Complex IV” was a radical title, “Violin Concerto no. 1” was not.
 It was in such a conceptual environment that Dag Wirén was labelled a traditionalist.

-At the same time, we must remember that when Wirén returned to Sweden from his studies in Paris in 1933, and had his debut in Fylkingen with his piano trio, he received reviews that were not so very far behind P-B’s famous slating of Rosenberg’s first quartet ten years previously.
-The trio was described by Herman Glimstedt as an “opus cacophonus…in whose fermenting tonal brew those movements, amongst the many, upon which had been bestowed, with formal pretentions, the titles Fugettaand Alla passacagliacould hardly be identified”.
-To conservative eyes, then, Wirén was a sinister modernist who came from the continent towing foreign ideas, ready to subvert all good musical customs.
+At the same time, we must remember that when Wirén returned to Sweden from his studies in Paris in 1933, and made his debut in Fylkingen with his Piano Trio, he was given reviews that were not so very far from P-B’s famous slating of Rosenberg’s first quartet ten years previously.
+The trio was described by Herman Glimstedt as an “opus cacophonus…in whose fermenting tonal brew those movements, amongst the many, upon which had been bestowed, with formal pretentions, the titles Fugetta and Alla passacaglia could hardly be identified”.
+To conservative eyes, then, Wirén was a sinister modernist who came from the continent with foreign ideas in tow, ready to subvert all good musical customs.

 However, Wirén was also a modernist and an innovator for the very reason that he was always on the move.
-His pieces from the 1930s, like the piano trio (op.
-6), the sinfonietta (op.
-7) or the serenade (op.
-11) are considered today accessible and divertanteworks.
+His pieces from the 1930s, like the Piano Trio (op 6), the Sinfonietta (op 7) or the Serenade (op 11) are considered today accessible and divertante works.
 To Herman Glimstedt’s ears, the piano trio was a cacophony.
-And once the music critics and the wider concert-going public had caught up with these pieces and taken them to their hearts, Wirén was already off somewhere else on the more austere and narrow line that he followed above all with the fourth symphony (1952) and that he would go on to perfect right up to his final works in the early 1970s, such as the incredibly compact string quartet no. 5.
+And once the music critics and the broader concert-going public had caught up with these pieces and taken them to their hearts, Wirén was already off somewhere else on the more austere and narrow line that he followed above all with his fourth symphony (1952) and which he would go on to perfect right up to his final works in the early 1970s, such as the incredibly compact string quartet no. 5.